ethereum-alarm-clock/ethereum-alarm-clock/docs/execution.rst

 The provided gas for the transaction should not exceed ``(balance - 2 * (basePayment + baseFee)) / gasPrice`` if you want to guarantee that you will be fully reimbursed for gas expenditures.

-The payment for executing the scheduled call is scaled based on the difference between the gas price of the executing transaction and the gas price that was used to schedule the transaction.
-The formula for this scalar is such that the lower the gas price of the executing transaction, the higher thep payment.

-You should make sure that the gas price is high enough that the transaction will get picked up by miners.

 Getting your payment